 - A sports skills course from a menu of offerings in the JOUR 321-389 range, including JOUR 382: Sports Writing and Reporting (3)

-- A sports seminar course from those listed in the JOUR 410-469 range, including the newly renumbered JOUR 443, Sports, Society, Culture and the Media.
-(3 credits) All journalism majors must take a course from this 410-469 range.
+- A sports discussion or seminar course from a menu of offerings in the JOUR 410-469 range, including JOUR 443: Sports, Society, Culture and the Media (3)

 - A sports capstone course, from a menu including JOUR 325: Capital News Service Bureau, JOUR 353: News Bureau: Multimedia Reporting, JOUR 355: Multimedia Editing and Production and JOUR 357/367, the broadcast news bureaus (3 to 9)